Experiencing the rage and internal sadness from being raised by a narcissistic parent will change you forever and you will never forget it.

 Not that is was a misunderstanding, but that you misunderstand what you see and hear because you’re not right somehow or mentally unwell.

-You can’t know what it’s like being raised by a narcissistic parent unless you experience it for yourself.
+You can’t know what it’s like being raised this way unless you experience it for yourself.

 Before the internet, people like us would have a hard time finding each other.